WolfPack-2/idea-shape/SmartCare.md

 1. **Planning and Analysis**:
    - Define project scope, goals, and deliverables.
-   - Conduct stakeholder interviews to gather requirements and feedback.

 2. **Design and Development**:
    - Design the user interface, backend architecture, and AI algorithms.